Last updated: December 10, 2020

 Follow Ridgewell Rd for a short while until you get to a boom gate with a small car park.
 This is where the Burramoko Fire Trail to the Baltzer Lookout starts.

-Burramoko Fire Trail
+Burramoko Fire Trail to Hanging Rock

 Hanging Rock and the Baltzer Lookout

-The Baltzer Lookout stands at the very edge of Burramoko Head, the walled termination of the Burramoko Ridge above Grose Canyon.
+The Baltzer Lookout stands at the very edge of Burramoko Head, the walled termination of the Burramoko Ridge above the Grose Canyon.

 The views from the lookout are truly captivating, some of the best you can find in the greater Blue Mountains region.